Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • More torque plus more traction stresses CVs.

-• If you’ve already broken a stock axle, next step is usually HD, not “another OEM.”
+• If you have already broken a stock axle, next step is usually HD, not another OEM.

 Axle materials